StarMan214/Unhasher/README.md

 # Unhasher

- A Simple Unhashing Tool Made in PHP by StArBoY
+ A Simple Unhashing/Hash Decrypting Tool Made in PHP by StArBoY

+Note - Not all hash types are supported and salted hashes cannot be unhashed